-Note: Teacher should work as per the following guidelines:
+Teacher should work as per the following guidelines: Notes

-- The concern subject teacher should provide outline of the project work to the students.

-- The concern subject teacher should allot the topic of project work separately to each student.

-- 3. The concern teacher should be guidance to the students regarding How to prepare project work in regular period activity in this semester.
-Project evaluation will be done by external and internal examiners at the end of VI^{4t} semester Examination.

-- Outline of the Project Work is as follows:

-- Title of the Project
+- B....
+The concern subject teacher should provide outline of the project weath up the students. - 2.
+The concern subject teacher should allot the topic of project work separately to much student. - The sumcern teacher should be guidence to the students regarding How to prepare project work in regular period activity is this semester.
+Project evaluation will be done by external and internal 3. examiners at the end of VI# semester Examination. - 3.
+Outline of the Project Work is as follows: - Title of the Project 13 - 153 Introduction. - WY.
+Importance of the topic - (11) Objectives - 10.0 Research Methodology - Analysis and Discussion Conclusion $\mathbf{v}(\mathbf{i})$ - vil) - vili) References - Written work of Project should be around 40 to 50 pages in own 4. hand written along with certificate by concerned teacher and Head of the Department. - 25.
+Workload of Project Work should be 04 periods per week.

-- ii) Introduction

-- iv) Importance of the topic

-- iii) Objectives

-- v) Research Methodology

-- vi) Analysis and Discussion

-- vii) Conclusion

-- viii) References

-- Written work of Project should be around 40 to 50 pages in own hand written along with certificate by concerned teacher and Head of the Department.

-- 5. Workload of Project Work should be 04 periods per week.

-ECO - 113 Research Methodology
+ECO-113 Research Methodology